 Final road boundaries and concept design

-Roads and Maritime Services is managing this planning process for future duplication of 33 kilometres of the Barton highway, including an eastern bypass of Murrumbateman.
+- Roads and Maritime Services is managing this planning process for future duplication of 33 kilometres of the Barton highway, including an eastern bypass of Murrumbateman

-The road boundaries have been provided to Yass Valley Council for inclusion in council’s Local Environmental Plan.
-This will assist in controlling future development along the Barton Highway and to ensure the road corridor boundaries are protected.
+- These road boundaries and concept design for future duplication of the Barton Highway have since been finalised and provided to Yass Valley Council for inclusion on the council’s Local Environment Plan.
+This will assist in controlling future development along the Barton Highway and to ensure the road corridor boundaries are protected

-The community and other stakeholders will be given another opportunity to comment on the proposed duplication of the Barton Highway during the detailed design and environmental assessment stages of the project which would occur closer to the time of construction.
+- The community and other stakeholders will be given another opportunity to comment on the proposed duplication of the Barton Highway during the detailed design and environmental assessment stages of the project which would occur closer to the time of construction